stribizhev/runtime-domain-adaptation-tutorial/README.md

 token-to-type ratio and the improvement of translation quality can be considered statistically significant.

+### Caveats
+So on-the-fly domain adaptation works well for texts with a high word and phrase repetition rate, but when does it work poorly?
+On-the-fly domain adaptation is unsuitable for cases when the same target word or phrase is translated inconsistently (an example might be two different projects with inconsistent terminology conventions).
+It also won't work well when the text being translated is not from a novel domain.
+Last but not least,  on-the-fly domain adaptation is much slower and more resource-demanding and thus is not suitable for speed-critical applications.

 ## References
 [1] Farajian, M. Amin, Marco Turchi, Matteo Negri, and Marcello Federico.
 "Multi-domain neural machine translation through unsupervised adaptation."
 In